ModCloth: Deva Pardue design

 ModCloth received negative press for using a design by artist Deva Pardue without permission or credit.

 Philanthropy

-On March 5, 2012, ModCloth announced a donation of dresses to The Princess Project.
-The project has been created to provide free prom dresses and accessories to high school girls who cannot otherwise afford them.
+On March 5th, 2012, ModCloth announced a donation of "just over 500" dresses to The Princess Project.
+The project was created to provide free prom dresses and accessories to high school girls who cannot otherwise afford them.
 For every dress purchased from its Fancy Frocks collection that day, ModCloth said it would donate a dress to the nonprofit.
+Several of their employees also volunteered at the dress giveaway days.

-In 2015, ModCloth began a partnership with Schoola to raise money for Malala Yousafzai’s Malala Fund, which advocates and supports education for young women.
-ModCloth participated in the cause by donating clothing, which Schoola sells for a discount.
-The proceeds are then donated to the Malala Fund.
+In 2015, ModCloth began a partnership with Schoola to raise money for Malala Yousafzai's Malala Fund, which advocates and supports education for young girls.
+ModCloth participated in the cause by donating clothing, which Schoola sold for a discount.
+The proceeds were then donated to the Malala Fund.